 Diesel prices are skyrocketing

-Since the unrest in the Middle East began, the price of diesel has seen a significantly greater increase than that of gasoline.
+Since the unrest in the Middle East took hold, the price of diesel has seen a significantly greater increase than that of gasoline.
 On February 28, the day the US attacked Iran, the price of diesel was SEK 17.30 per liter.
 Currently, the price per liter is SEK 23.40, an increase of around 38 percent since the start of the war.

-There is even less diesel available than gasoline.
+There is even less diesel than gasoline.

 If this continues, the world economy, Europe's economy and the Swedish economy will suffer considerable damage this summer.